cdli-gh/cdli-gh.github.io/pages/guide/guide_morpology.md

 ### 1. Run the Pre-Annoation Tool on the Texts

-Texts will be parcelled out to annotators in .conll format.
+Texts to be annotated will be parcelled out to annotators in .conll format.
 When they receive a group of texts, each human annotator will run it through the MPA, which will pre-annotate the texts based on MPA's existing dictionary as well as update the dictionary based on any extant annotations in the texts.
 The human annotator will then complete the fields left blank by the MPA.

 In the early stages, this step should be repeated before each text to build the dictionary and pre-annotate as much as possible.
 As the process goes on, it will likely be more efficient to pre-annotate a group of texts once in the beginning and update the dictionary once again after they are complete.